UO-CS210/pi/docs/HOWTO.md

 the underlying functionality of tkinter, but provides a simplified, more consistent application program interface (API) for plotting.

+If you prefer an audio interface, you can use replace `import points_plot` by `import sound_plot as points_plot`.

+FIXME: `sound_plot.py` has not been written, and `points_plot.py` will require revision so that `sound_plot.py` can have reasonable behavior with the same calls.

 ### Where to start?
 Testable steps.